cxrepository/bookstore/README.md

 # Bookstore

-.NET application to demonstrate Checkmarx integration into SDLC
+.NET application to demo Checkmarx integration into SDLC